Common Tests During Pregnancy

 To diagnose an ectopic pregnancy or miscarriage

-In some cases to detect fetal abnormalities
+In some cases to find fetal problems

-Mid-trimester (sometimes called the 18 to 20 week scan)
+Mid-trimester (sometimes called the 18- to 20-week scan)

-To confirm the due date -- a due date set in the first trimester is rarely changed
+To confirm the due date.
+A due date set in the first trimester is rarely changed.

 To check the amount of amniotic fluid

-To examine blood flow patterns
+To look at blood flow patterns

-To observe fetal behavior and activity
+To watch fetal behavior and activity

-To examine the placenta
+To look at the placenta

 To measure the length of the cervix

-To monitor fetal growth
+To check fetal growth

-To monitor fetal growth
+To check fetal growth

 To check the amount of amniotic fluid

-To determine the position of a fetus
+To find out the position of a fetus

-To assess the placenta
+To check the placenta

 How is an ultrasound scan done?

-follow this process.
 Two types of ultrasounds can be done during pregnancy:

-or she puts the transducer into the vagina and rests against the back of the vagina
+or she puts the transducer into the vagina and rests it against the back of the vagina

 There are several types of ultrasound imaging techniques.
-The most common is 2 dimensional,
+The most common is 2D.
+This

 gives a flat picture of one aspect of the image.

-provides a three-dimensional picture, requires a special machine and special training.
-But the 3D image allows the healthcare provider to see width, height, and depth of images.
+a 3D picture.
+It requires a special machine and special training.
+But the 3D image

+lets the healthcare provider to see width, height, and depth of images.
 These can

-images, which can be helpful in diagnosis.
-The 3D images can also be captured and
+be helpful in diagnosis.
+The 3D images can also be saved for later review.

 Ultrasound images may be captured in still photographs or on video to document findings.

 to bond and establish an early relationship.